omergamliel3/flutter-movies-weather-app/README.md

 **Step 4:**

-Execute the following command to run the app (you must have an open android emulator):
+Execute the following command to run the app (you must have an open emulator or web support enabled):

 ```
 flutter run -t lib/main/main_dev.dart
 ```

 <br />
 <br />